RFK- Fifty Years Later

 Watching just one of the specials commemorating Robert F. Kennedy fifty years after his death, I was astounded to see some of his children commenting alongside the likes of Dan Rather.
 Rather’s only connection to any Kennedy is his persistent lying about their deaths, especially the assassination of President John F. Kennedy.
 It wasn’t quite as bad as Caroline Kennedy presenting a Profiles in Courage award to Gerald Ford, who helped cover up her father’s death on the Warren Commission, but it was inappropriate and frankly ridiculous to include Rather’s remembrances.

 A great deal of crucial evidence was lost or destroyed in this case, as has happened in most high-profile cases over the past fifty years.
-We know from coroner Thomas Noguchi’s simple finding that the fatal bullet entered RFK from behind at basically point blank range, that it couldn’t have been fired by Sirhan, who according to all witnesses was never in front of Kennedy and nowhere near close enough to him at any time to have fired a shot that left powder burns.
+We know from coroner Thomas Noguchi’s simple finding that the fatal bullet entered RFK from behind at basically point blank range, that it couldn’t have been fired by Sirhan, who according to all witnesses was never in back of Kennedy and nowhere near close enough to him at any time to have fired a shot that left powder burns.

 I don’t expect to see any television specials focusing on the glaring flaws in the official findings of RFK’s assassination.
 No “second gun” talk.
 No interview of Thane Eugene Cesar.
 No interview with Scott Enyart, who was a teenager taking perhaps significant photos in the pantry that night, which still haven’t been returned to him fifty years later.
 Instead, there will be emotional tributes to the man, lauding him for being concerned with civil rights, with maybe a few words about his opposition to the war in Vietnam.